case study : MICROFILT

-1. MicroFilt was facing a steep competition from small players, piracy was another issue
+1. MicroFilt was facing a steep competition from small players selling sub standard solutions at lower rates,

-3. They facing longer sales cycle resulting into longer sales time
+3. Due to fragmented marketing efforts, they facing longer sales cycle time

 Although MicroFilt was 40 years old company, they were not able to attract newer client base.
 Since acquiring new clients was time-consuming naturally, their attention was diverted to either catering to referred leads from existing clients or repeat business.